djjlewis/DrawingPrimitives/README.md

 # DrawingPrimitives
-A simple playground to try out rendering simple primitives (points, lines, polygons etc) in GDI+
+A playground to try out rendering simple primitives (points, lines, polygons etc) in GDI+